Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users

-Data augmentation is a strategy to significantly increase the diversity of data available to train deep models, without actually collecting new data.
-It relies on transformations which act on the input without changing the label to generate an augmented dataset $A(D)$, e.g., applying rotations, flipping or adding noise in the case of images.
-Data augmentation is now at the forefront of state-of-the-art techniques in image processing \cite{sohn2020fixmatch} and increasingly in natural language processing \cite{bari2020multimix}.
+Data augmentation in machine learning is a strategy that is used to significantly increase the diversity of the data $D$ available to train deep models, without actually collecting new data.
+It relies on transformations that act on the input but have no or very low probability to change the label (or at least do so in a predictable way) to generate an augmented dataset $A(D)$.
+Examples of such transformations include applying rotations, flipping or adding noise in the case of images.
+Data augmentation is now at the forefront of state-of-the-art techniques in computer vision \cite{sohn2020fixmatch} and increasingly in natural language processing \cite{bari2020multimix}.

-From a Bayesian perspective, the additional information is brought by the knowledge of the augmentation process, rather than actual additional data. $A(D)$ could contain an infinite set of possible variants of the initial dataset, e.g., when using continuous transforms such as rotations or additional noise.
-In practice, $A(D)$ is sampled on the fly during training, rather than caching all possible augmentations in the training set in advance.
-This process is straightforward when training point estimate neural networks, but there are some subtleties when applying it with Bayesian statistics.
-The main concern is that the posterior of interest is $p(\vec{\phi}|D, Aug)$, where $Aug$ represents some knowledge about augmentation, not $p(\vec{\phi}|A(D), D)$.
-This means, from a Bayesian perspective, that data augmentation should not, or a least not only, be treated as additional data but instead as an implicit transformation of the model, stated otherwise, as a prior.
-Moreover, the notion of data augmentation in the traditional statistical context was instead concerned with modelling missing values \cite{doi:10.1080/01621459.1987.10478458}, a related but different problem.
+The augmented dataset $A(D)$ could contain an infinite set of possible variants of the initial dataset $D$, \eg when using continuous transforms such as rotations or additional noise.
+To achieve this in practice, $A(D)$ is sampled on the fly during training, rather than generating in advance all possible augmentations in the training set.
+This process is straightforward when training point estimate neural networks, but there are some subtleties when applying it in Bayesian statistics.
+The main concern is that the posterior of interest is $p(\vec{\phi}|D, Aug)$, where $Aug$ represents some knowledge about augmentation, not $p(\vec{\phi}|A(D), D)$, since $A(D)$ is not observed.
+From a Bayesian perspective, the additional information is brought by the knowledge of the augmentation process rather than by some additional data.
+Stated otherwise, the data augmentation is a part of the stochastic model (Figure~\ref{fig:pgmdataaugm}).

-The effect of adding more data points or counting similar data points multiple times will be to concentrate the posterior more around the MAP point-estimate, i.e., assuming a model with a given likelihood $p(\vec{y}|\vec{x}, \vec{\theta})$, counting the same data $n$ times is equivalent to changing the likelihood to:

-which is not incorrect, from a Bayesian point of view, as it can be done by modifying the likelihood in the original stochastic model.
-However, this poses a problem to account for epistemic uncertainty correctly when the size of the augmented dataset becomes infinite.